,h3

 Your soft opening service strategy

-There’s no set strategy for holding a soft opening, but it pays to think about the elements you want to test and polish before you get started.
-If you’re running reduced opening hours, make sure all staff knows how to greet and what to say to would-be customers who try to walk in outside times when you’re not serving the public.
-Remember, first impressions count!
+If you’re running reduced opening hours, make sure all staff know how to greet and what to say to would-be customers who try to walk in outside times when you’re not serving the public.
+Remember, first impressions count.

 Full menu